devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 ### Make your dashboard public

-In order to complete the assignment you need to make you dashboard public so that all of your adoring fans (i.e. the TAs) can admire it.
+In order to complete the assignment you need to make your dashboard public so that all of your adoring fans (i.e. the TAs) can admire it.

 1. From your Grafana dashboard click on the `Share` button.
 1. Click on the `Public dashboard` tab.